-One medium-sized lemon contains 40 percent of your daily requirement of vitamin C, which is an antioxidant.
+One lemon contains over half of your daily requirement of vitamin C, which is an antioxidant.
 Antioxidants counteract free-radical damage that occurs during food digestion and exposure to radiation and smoke.
 Protecting yourself from free radicals by drinking lemon juice regularly can help slow the aging process and might aid in the protection against chronic diseases.
 Eating more vitamin C when you have a cold might even shorten it or lessen the severity of your symptoms.

-Although there's no "miracle pill" for weight loss, drinking lemon juice could help in your efforts.
-In an interview with the "Daily Mail," the author of "The Lemon Juice Diet," Theresa Cheung, explained that by improving digestion, lemon helps regulate your metabolism.
+Although there's no "miracle pill" for weight loss, drinking diluted lemon juice could help in your efforts.
+By improving digestion, lemon helps regulate your metabolism.
 When digestion is poor, your body can't absorb nutrients it requires to utilize fat.
 Improving your digestion also helps you eliminate toxins, which improves your energy levels.
-In a study published in the "Journal of Clinical Biochemistry and Nutrition" in 2008, obesity was induced in rats through their diet, which was then supplemented with lemon polyphenols, compounds thought to affect fat metabolism.
-After 12 weeks, the rats lost weight and body fat and had reduced concentrations of fat in their blood as a result of the lemon polyphenols.

 Decreases Cancer Risks